Live AI Engine Active

 For B2B customers in India, the SAC code for software subscriptions is typically 998314 (online information / software).
 For B2C customers, the same SAC applies.
 For business customers in another state (intra-India), the GST is IGST.
 For consumers in another country, the supply is zero-rated under LUT or eligible for IGST refund.

 Most software exports from Bangalore are zero-rated supplies under Section 16(1) of the IGST Act.
-The exporter has two options: pay IGST upfront and claim a refund later, or file a Letter of Undertaking (LUT) to ship without IGST payment.
+The exporter has two options under GST law: pay IGST upfront and claim a refund later, or file a Letter of Undertaking (LUT) via GST RFD-11 to ship without IGST payment.
 The vast majority pick the LUT route because the refund cycle is slow.

 Bangalore business scenarios we run every day